Mepkaz01/Project1.github.io/README.md

 localStorage = allows to save key/value pairs in a web browser.
 Data will not be deleted when the browser is closed. backface-visibility = CSS propery sets if the back face of an element is visilbe or not (choice between visible or hidden) to user upon page load. transform = CSS property lets you rotate, scale, skew or translate an element. transition = CSS property enables to define the transition between two states of an element.
-Choices: transition property, transition duration, transition timing, transtion delay
+Choices: transition property, transition duration, transition timing, transtion delay. innerHTML = property sets or returns the HTML content (inner HTML) of an element.